DonSnyd/PortfolioSite/src/content/pages/teaching.md

   description: Learn about Donovan's teaching experience, philosophy, and see some materials.
 ---

+My teaching portfolio gives a good sense of my philosophy and experience.
+See it <a href="/TeachingPortfolio.pdf">here</a>

 ## Previous Teaching

 #### As an Instructor at the University of Rochester